Our Venues

 Step free access, accessible toilet.
 Sensory bags & social stories available.
 Quiet space available.

 Stories happen outdoors just as much as indoors at tables and chairs, and there will be a range of events happening at The Wildwood Trust in Herne throughout the festival weekend.
-Including a poetry trail created by local school children, storytelling, author events and craft workshops.
 Explore stories in the open air and see some amazing animals as you go!

 Usual park charges apply.
 Herne, accessible by bus from Canterbury, Thanet & Sturry train station.
 Parking on site.